- Setting Up a Sustainability Team

 - Sustainability Links

 Business and industry leaders are finding Sustainability Programs are a powerful way to improve environmental performance and economic bottom line.
 Companies that are committed to sustainable business practices find practical and innovative ways to conserve natural resources, create more energy-efficient products, and use materials in a way that minimizes pollution.
-For Utah examples, go to our Clean Utah program for steps taken by local companies.

 By following these key steps, your company can be economically competitive and demonstrate long-term business sustainability practices to environmentally-conscious customers: